Simone2611/Offline-player/README.md

 # Video player offline with Astro framework

+# How to run it

+open the cmd in the directory / open the terminal in vscode type npm i / npm install type npm build type npm run preview

+# How to setup the videos
 Only mp4 files
 Don't use strange words like: " {} [] % & ! etc.
+You can only put the mp4 in src/pages/videosrc (in the videosrc you can put any video you want)

 # Update